mth/yeti/doc/intro.rst

         }
     }

-This uses the fact, that modules with structure values have static fields generated for each of the structure fields.
+Modules with structure values have static fields generated for each of the structure fields.
 Compiler uses this to optimise the module imports.

 Alternative way would be to access the structure returned by the eval call::